Efficient Training of Boltzmann Generators Using Off-Policy Log-Dispersion Regularization: Experiments

 \subsection{Training on Unbiased Datasets}

-We start with the most straightforward setup, training on an unbiased dataset that follows the target distribution and includes target energy labels, $\mathcal D_n = \{(x_1,E(x_1)),\dots,(x_n,E(x_n))\}, \, x_i \overset{\text{i.i.d.}}{\sim} p_X$.
-Datasets to train Boltzmann generators are typically obtained from MD simulations, so target energy values already have to be computed during dataset creation.
-We can therefore apply energy regularization without extra cost.
+We start with the most straightforward setup, training on an unbiased dataset that follows the target distribution and includes target energy labels, $\mathcal D_n = \{(x_1,E(x_1)),\dots,(x_n,E(x_n))\}, \, x_i \sim p_X$.
+Datasets used to train Boltzmann generators are typically obtained from MD simulations, so target energy values already have to be computed during dataset creation.
+We can therefore apply energy regularization without extra cost, using $\mathcal D_n$ as the reference distribution of the LD objective.

 To test the effect of LDR in different data regimes, we train on both alanine dipeptide and alanine hexapeptide using datasets of increasing size, i.e. \num{1e6}, \num{2e6} and \num{5e6} samples.
 As a baseline, we use forward KL training without regularization, and compare it against models trained with LDR-L1 and LDR-L2 regularization.